Political Geography of the UK (with special reference to healthcare issues)

 Could you tell me if a circumcision really hurts?
 I was reading 'Justin’s All-American circumcision at age 18' and the whole thing does not seem too bad, slightly embarrassing with the nurse but apart from that fine.
 Also do you reckon it will leave a scar if I get it done, which I am pretty sure I will, as something needs to happen.
 I’m definitely going to see my GP about it, but am trying to keep by parents out as they will just say things like ' Why didn’t you mention it before now?' and the like.
 Any advice you can give me would be really useful - thanks.

 The above is fairly typical of correspondence received at CIRCLIST.
-If the current edition of our website does not answer your question, either join the Inter-Circ Discussion Group or contact The Gilgal Society.
+If the current edition of our website does not answer your question, join the Inter-Circ Yahoo Discussion Group and enquire there.
 For other resources, follow the Resources Elsewhere link in the Navigation Panel below - Editor.

 I was cut as a child in the forties when circumcision was probably at its zenith in the UK - reaching an incidence of over 50% in some areas.
 A study of the statistics might reveal some interesting regional social geography.
 Then came Gairdner with his deafening report and the advent of the NHS which suddenly required doctors to do the job for free.
 The up and coming generation of doctors held up the Gairdner flag and found plenty of reasons not to and the cash-starved NHS (it was ever thus) put the operation 'off limits' except where medically necessary.
 Advocates often fudged this in their diagnosis to obtain a circumcision for the children of persuasive parents.
 Meanwhile the older generation of doctors, true to their creed, continued to carry out home circumcisions and even suggested it to many parents who wouldn’t have asked.
 However the practice was doomed to decline.